I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 She simply replied, “I’m tired.”

-I almost might have preferred if she’d bitten my head off, but her lack of snipe set off my my mama worry bells.
+I almost might have preferred if she’d bitten my head off, but her lack of snipe set off my mama’s worry bells.
+It was more than just a temporary bad mood.

 I knew my daughter was overwhelmed.
-She missed school the last week due to a terrible stomach virus that took her down.
-There was tons of make up work for those missed days and she had very little time to get it all done.
-She was still recovering from a weekend swimming competition and was anxiously anticipating the biggest swim meet of the season this coming weekend.
+She missed school the week prior due to a terrible stomach virus that took her down.
+There was tons of makeup work for those missed days, and she had little time to complete it.
+She was still recovering from a weekend swimming competition and was anxiously anticipating the biggest meet of the season in a few days.
 The pressure to swim her best time was already weighing on her.

-She was tired and stressed out, and so it wasn’t surprising she had fallen into a funk.
+She was exhausted and stressed out, so it wasn’t surprising she had fallen into a funk.

 My heart hurt for my girl.

-I hated that she had to feel this way and was struggling with so much on her plate.
-I wanted to help, to make her heavy load a little lighter, to encourage her in some way.
+I hated that she felt this way and was struggling with the fact that she had so much on her plate.
+I wondered if she was pushing herself too hard.
+I wanted to help, make her heavy load a little lighter, and encourage her in some way.

-I asked her more questions trying to get a better idea of what was going on in that head of hers, but it was clear there would be no “good talks” that particular day.
+I asked her more questions trying to better understand what was going on in that head of hers, but it was clear there would be no “good talks” this particular day.
 We just sat silently in the car for the rest of the drive home.

 I knew how she was feeling.
 Haven’t we all been there?
 That awful place where there’s simply nothing anyone can say or do to clear away those dark clouds hanging over us?